planetmija/nemo-cluster.github.io/nemo/stat.md

   <p class="is-active" data-contentq="nemo_cores_queued">
     The outer line of this graph shows the available cores for jobs in %.
     All nodes, including GPU nodes and nodes for interactive jobs, are used for this calculation.
-    The inner line shows all idle jobs and the cores they require as a percentage (see Nemo Job Cores for absolute numbers).
+    The inner line shows all idle jobs and the cores they require as a percentage (see NEMO Job Cores for absolute numbers).
     Fairshare, job priorities and special job requirements are not considered in this image.
   </p>
   <p class="is-active" data-contentq="nemo_cores_queued" id="nemo_cores_queued"></p>